-• 2025-03-02 - PhD Candidate Julia Gorham (French SLATE) will defend her doctoral dissertation “L2 French Students’ and Instructors’ Experiences of Critical Literacies Pedagogy: A Mixed Methods Program” on March 6, 2025 at 11 am in 2090B, LCLB.
-The defense is open to the public.
+• 2025-03-02 - Congratulations to PhD Candidate Julia Gorham (French SLATE) who successfully defended her doctoral dissertation “L2 French Students’ and Instructors’ Experiences of Critical Literacies Pedagogy: A Mixed Methods Program” on March 6, 2025 at 11 am in 2090B, LCLB.
+Members of her committee were: Professors Aurore Mroz (FRIT, Director and Chair), Daniel Maroun (FRIT), Xun Yan (Linguistics, ESL...

 • 2025-03-01 - This is a March Madness bracket type competition that starts with 16 songs (in French!) that advance by international student voting.
 You can self-enroll on Canvas to see the playlist, make your own bracket to predict the winning song, participate in discussions, and vote for...